 What is composable commerce?

 Composable commerce, a term coined by Gartner, refers to an innovative approach to building and deploying ecommerce solutions in which each component of the operating system is independent but integrated.
-This lets businesses create a tailored and personalized ecommerce solution that can adapt and grow to meet the changing needs of customers and the market.
+This lets businesses create tailored and personalized ecommerce experiences that can adapt and grow to meet the changing needs of customers and the market.

 What is the difference between composable commerce and headless commerce?

 Composable commerce takes the flexibility and modularity of headless commerce to the next level by offering independence for every component of the commerce operating system.
-Whereas headless commerce involves decoupling the front and back ends, composable commerce goes even further by enabling businesses to break down each specific business need into an individual software component.
+Whereas headless commerce involves decoupling the front and back ends, composable commerce goes even further by enabling businesses to break down each specific business need to an individual software component.

 What does the term “composable” mean in the context of technology?

-Composable architecture can be considered the software equivalent of building with Lego blocks, where pieces can be combined, swapped out, and recombined to create custom solutions.
+Composable architecture can be considered the software equivalent of building with Lego bricks, where pieces can be combined, swapped out, and recombined to create custom solutions.
 The composable approach is designed with an API-first strategy, making it easier to integrate with existing systems and processes.
 This is just the start, and ideally, in the future, composing will be a business user task, not a developer task.